 Most goods destined for Nigeria, especially in the food, drug, and cosmetics, require inspection or certification from authorities or appointed third-party contractors.
 Because the government lacks the capacity to undertake inspections, testing, and reviews, clearance of imports is typically delayed to the detriment of the importer.

 Local content laws are in place across sectors of the Nigerian economy.
 Originally introduced to ensure local participation in labor and across the value chain of the oil and gas sector, local content requirements have gradually begun to spread to other sectors such as information and communications technology (ICT) and advertising.
-Section 78 of the Corporate and Allied Matters Act provides that a foreign company intending to carry on business in Nigeria is obligated to incorporate a separate entity in the country before participating in any such business.
+Section 78 of the Corporate and Allied Matters Act (CAMA) provides that a foreign company intending to carry on business in Nigeria is obligated to incorporate a separate entity in the country before participating in any such business.
 A foreign company may not participate in any business or have a place of business or an address for service until it has incorporated a separate entity in Nigeria.
 Addresses for the receipt of notices and other documents for the purposes of incorporating an entity in Nigeria are permissible.
+There are, however, certain exemptions allowed under Sections 78 and 80 of CAMA for specific foreign entities, such as those engaged in specialist government-approved projects or export promotion activities.
+These exempt entities may operate as unregistered companies but are still required to file annual returns with the Corporate Affairs Commission (CAC)

 - Uniforms and footwear